andresribeiro/ciara-docs/server-updates.md

 > "Kernel crashes, spontaneous reboots, and data loss may occur"

 If you require high availability, please refer to our section on [High Availability](/high-availability).

+## Major Operational System Upgrades

+Ciara does not perform major Operational System upgrades (e.g., upgrading from Debian 11 to Debian 12).
+For such significant updates, we recommend creating a new server with the desired updated OS from scratch and then setting up your application using `ciara deploy`.